citp/privacy-policy-historical/s/sl/sli/slingbox.com.md

-> *The following text is extracted and transformed from the slingbox.com privacy policy that was archived on 2009-09-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090927080205id_/http%3A//www.slingbox.com/get/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the slingbox.com privacy policy that was archived on 2010-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100604053806id_/http%3A//www.slingbox.com/get/privacy) for the most accurate reproduction.*

-# Sling Media Support - Privacy Policy
+# Slingbox.com - Privacy Policy

 **Introduction:
 **